Is becoming a horticulturist right for me?

 To become a horticulturist, you can follow these general steps:

-- Obtain a High School Diploma or Equivalent: A high school diploma or GED is typically the minimum educational requirement for pursuing a career in horticulture.
-During high school, focus on science courses such as biology, chemistry, and environmental science, as well as mathematics and agricultural courses if available.
+• Obtain a High School Diploma or Equivalent: Start by finishing high school or earning a GED.
+Focus on science classes like biology, chemistry, and environmental science, as well as math and any available agricultural courses.

-- Pursue a Bachelor's Degree: While not always mandatory, obtaining a Bachelor's Degree in Horticulture, Botany, Soil Science, or a related field can significantly enhance your knowledge and career prospects.
-Look for accredited programs offered by universities or colleges that provide coursework in plant biology, botany, soil science, plant propagation, pest management, and landscape design.
+• Pursue a Bachelor’s Degree: While not always required, earning a Bachelor's Degree in Horticulture, Botany, Plant Sciences, or a related field can improve your knowledge and job options.
+Look for programs that include plant biology, soil science, pest management, and landscape design.

 Helpful Resources